-NAME DATA TYPE DESCRIPTION Bend ? boolean If "true", indicates that the device SHALL bend.
-Punch? boolean If "true", indicates that the device SHALL create registration punch holes.
+NAME DATA TYPE DESCRIPTION Punch? boolean If "true", indicates that the device SHALL create registration punch holes.
 PunchType ?
 NMTOKEN Name of the registration punch scheme (e.g., Bacher).

 6.6 BinderySignature

 A BinderySignature represents both sides of a folding signature, a die cut surface or a flat product such as a postcard, each with one or more pages.
 Resource/Part/@BinderySignatureID SHALL be provided for a BinderySignature.
 Multiple Resource/Part elements MAY be provided, in which case the BinderySignature element represents multiple physical bindery signatures.